The Remarkable Story of Cuff Slocum

 Ruth’s narrative supports the following conclusions about the freeing of Cuff Slocum:

-- At the time of Cuff’s purchase in 1742, his new owner, John Slocum, not some Mr. Hull as related by Ruth, purchased Cuff with the intention of freeing him after he had worked for a sufficient period of time to in effect pay off his purchase price.
+- At the time of Cuff’s purchase in 1742, his new owner, John Slocum, not some Mr. Hull as related by Ruth, purchased Cuff with the intention of freeing him after he had worked for a sufficient period of time to, in effect, pay off his purchase price.
 There is no record of what this rate of payment was or when the period started and ended, but given that Cuff was purchased in February 1742, and that he took actions, mentioned below, indicating that he was a free man in 1745, it seems reasonable to conclude that he worked off his purchase price over a period of three years at a rate of 50 pounds per year.

 - The identity of the “squire” who drew up a paper recognizing Cuff’s freedom, is not known for sure, but it appears to be a cousin of John Slocum by the name of Holder Slocum.
 Captain Holder Slocum owned a large homestead farm in Dartmouth at that time and in 1751 acquired possession of the three western islands of the Elizabeth Island chain – Pasque, Nashawena and Cuttyhunk.
 As described below, Cuff Slocum and his family worked for Holder Slocum on Cuttyhunk for an extended period.
-It seems reasonable to assume that he was the one who drew up the paper granting Cuff his freedom and then immediately hiring him.
+It seems reasonable to assume that he was the one who drew up the paper granting Cuff his freedom and then immediately hired him.

 - According to Ruth Cuffe’s testimony, his former owner, John Slocum, at the time of his becoming a free man advised Cuff “to live a steady life and to take good care of his money that he was going to work for and save it so as to get him a home sometime or other.”
 As described below, Cuff took that advice to heart.